 In this section, we explore the sim-to-real transfer of these methods through real-world experiments on two selected tasks, thereby evaluating their efficacy beyond simulation.

-1) Door Pushing Task: Although vanilla PPO achieves high success rates in simulation, its real-world performance is limited.
-The asymmetric gaits learned by PPO often cause the robot to fall, likely due to overfitting to simulated contact dynamics that differ from the real world.
-In contrast, PPOeqic is more robust: even though trained exclusively on right-handed doors, it is able to locomote steadily and open both left and right-handed doors.
-On the other hand, PPOaug tends to rely on one front leg, showing limited strength in pushing doors.
-This highlights the importance of equivariance constraints for optimal real-world behavior.
+1) Door Pushing Task: Although vanilla PPO policy demonstrates high success rates in the simulation, its performance in real-world scenarios remains limited.
+The highly asymmetric gaits learned by PPO cannot keep the robot from falling over, potentially because it overfits to the simulated contact dynamics, which inevitably differs from the real world, due to simulation inaccuracy.
+Contrastingly, PPOeqic showcases better robustness.
+Even though trained exclusively on right-handed doors, it is able to locomote steadily and open both left and right-handed doors in real-world settings.
+Unlike PPOeqic, PPOaug tends to often reply on just one front leg and demonstrate limited strength in pushing doors.
+This underscores PPOeqic's superior real-world adaptability and the importance of equivariance constraints in achieving more optimal behaviors.